 Disappointment can happen for a variety of reasons, and most of us experience some sort of misfortune quite often.
 As adults, we have hopefully developed strategies for dealing with disappointment, but for kids, a small disappointment can feel huge.
 Have you ever given a toddler a cut banana when they, in fact, wanted it uncut?
 To them, that moment felt like their little world was over.

 And even as they get older, students in elementary, middle, and even high school, may still struggle to regulate their emotions when they are disappointed.
-But in this lesson, we will help you help your students identify what to do in times of disappointment.

 Note: This lesson is based on Communication scene 5 in our online game, Zoo U.

 Materials: Print out “What Should I Do?” worksheet for your students.

 Prompt: “Can anyone think of a time when you were disappointed?